rhymeyang/Se/docs/308B/BusinessResilience.md

 Other than simple end-user tools on a business workstation, business applications are rarely installed and used within the context of an individual computer.
 Instead, many applications are centrally installed and used by many people who are often in many locations.
 Data networks facilitate the communications between central servers and business workstations.
 The applications discussed in the following sections are client-server, web-based, and middleware.

-**Client-Server** _Client-server applications_ are a prior-generation technology used to build high-performance business applications.
+**Client-Server** <br/>_Client-server applications_ are a prior-generation technology used to build high-performance business applications.
 They consist of one or more central application servers, database servers, and business workstations.
 The central application servers contain some business logic—primarily the instructions to receive and respond to requests sent from workstations.
 The remainder of the business logic will reside on each business workstation; primarily this is the logic used to display and process forms and reports for the user.

 When a user is using a client-server application, he or she is typically selecting functions to input, view, or change information.
 When information is input, application logic on the business workstation will request, analyze, and accept the information and then transmit it to the central application server for further processing and storage.
 When viewing information, a user will typically select a viewing function with, perhaps, criteria specifying which information they want to view.
 Business logic on the workstation will validate this information and then send a request to the central application server, which in turn will respond with information that is then sent back to the workstation and transformed for easy viewing.

 The promise of client-server applications was improved performance by removing all application display logic from the central computer and placing that logic on each individual workstation.
 This scheme succeeded in principle but failed in practice for two principal reasons:

-- **Network performance**
-  - Client-server applications often overburdened the organization’s data network, and application performance failed when many people were using it at once.
+- **Network performance**<br/>Client-server applications often overburdened the organization’s data network, and application performance failed when many people were using it at once.
 A typical example is a database query issued by a workstation that results in thousands of records being returned to the workstation over the network.
-- **Workstation software updates**
-  - Keeping the central application software and the software modules on each workstation in sync proved to be problematic.
+- **Workstation software updates**<br/>Keeping the central application software and the software modules on each workstation in sync proved to be problematic.
 Often, updates required that all workstations be upgraded at the same time.
 Invariably, some workstations are down or otherwise unavailable for updates (powered down by end users or taken home if they are laptop computers), potentially resulting in application malfunctions for those users.

 Organizations that did implement full-scale client-server applications were often dissatisfied with the results.
 And at nearly the same time, the World Wide Web was invented and soon proved to be a promising, simpler alternative.

 Client-server application design has enjoyed a revival with the advent of smartphone and tablet applications, or _apps_, which are often designed as client-server.

-**Web-Based Applications** With client-server applications declining in favor, web-based applications were the only way forward.
+**Web-Based Applications** <br/>With client-server applications declining in favor, web-based applications were the only way forward.
 The primary characteristics of web-based applications that make them highly favorable include

-- **Centralized business logic**
-  - All business logic resides on one or more centralized servers.
+- **Centralized business logic**<br/>All business logic resides on one or more centralized servers.
 There are no longer issues related to pushing software updates to workstations since they run web browsers that rarely require updating.
-- **Lightweight and universal display logic**
-  - Display logic, such as forms, lists, and other application controls, is easily written in HTML, a simple markup language that displays well on workstations without any application logic on the workstation.
+- **Lightweight and universal display logic**<br/>Display logic, such as forms, lists, and other application controls, is easily written in HTML, a simple markup language that displays well on workstations without any application logic on the workstation.
-- **Lightweight network requirements**
-  - Unlike client-server applications that would often send large amounts of data from the centralized server to the workstation, web applications send mainly display data to workstations.
+- **Lightweight network requirements**<br/>Unlike client-server applications that would often send large amounts of data from the centralized server to the workstation, web applications send mainly display data to workstations.
-- **Workstations requiring few, if any, updates**
-  - Workstations require only browser software.
+- **Workstations requiring few, if any, updates**<br/>Workstations require only browser software.
 Updates to applications themselves are entirely server-based.
-- **Fewer compatibility issues**
-  - Instead of requiring a narrow choice of workstations, web-based applications can run on nearly every kind of workstation, including Unix, Windows, macOS, Chrome OS, or Linux.
+- **Fewer compatibility issues**<br/>Instead of requiring a narrow choice of workstations, web-based applications can run on nearly every kind of workstation, including Unix, Windows, macOS, Chrome OS, or Linux.

-**Middleware** _Middleware_ is a component used in some client-server or web-based application environments to control the processing of communications or transactions.
+**Middleware** <br/>_Middleware_ is a component used in some client-server or web-based application environments to control the processing of communications or transactions.
 Middleware manages the interaction between major components in larger application environments.

 Some of the common types of middleware include

-- **Transaction processing (TP) monitors**
-  - A TP monitor manages transactions between application servers and database servers to ensure the integrity of business transactions among a collection of database servers.
+- **Transaction processing (TP) monitors**<br/>A TP monitor manages transactions between application servers and database servers to ensure the integrity of business transactions among a collection of database servers.
-- **RPC gateways**
-  - These systems facilitate communications through the suite of RPC protocols between various components of an application environment.
+- **RPC gateways**<br/>These systems facilitate communications through the suite of RPC protocols between various components of an application environment.
-- **Object request broker (ORB) gateways**
-  - An ORB gateway facilitates the execution of transactions across complex, multiserver application environments that use CORBA (Common Object Request Broker Architecture) or Microsoft COM/DCOM technologies.
+- **Object request broker (ORB) gateways**<br/>An ORB gateway facilitates the execution of transactions across complex, multiserver application environments that use CORBA (Common Object Request Broker Architecture) or Microsoft COM/DCOM technologies.
-- **Message servers**
-  - These systems store and forward transactions between systems and ensure the eventual delivery of transactions to the right systems.
+- **Message servers**<br/>These systems store and forward transactions between systems and ensure the eventual delivery of transactions to the right systems.

 Middleware is typically used in a large, complex application environment, particularly when there are multiple technologies (operating systems, databases, and languages) in use.
 Middleware can be thought of as glue that helps the application environment operate more smoothly.